Jewel73/kafka-notes/Partition-replications.md

 - **Segments**: Each partition is divided into segments, which are sequentially numbered files on disk.
 These segments are immutable and contain a fixed number of records.
 - **Offsets**: Within each partition, records are assigned unique offsets, representing their position in the partition.
 Offsets start from 0 and increment sequentially with each new record.

-## Here you can see the topic information and which pertition is leader in which broker - broker specify using number here
+## Here you can see Segments file how it created , using the last offsent number, and you can see the offset value, we can set the maximum offset number that can be in file.
 ![image](https://github.com/Jewel73/kafka-notes/assets/46159821/67780bec-9859-4c5d-ad95-d7b802f0056a)